alexdyas/alexdyas.github.io/_posts/2020-06-05-post-first-post.md

   - Jekyll
 ---

 First post, after much faff.
 Can't get the github pages instructions to work, all sorts of issues.
-So went with https://github.com/mmistakes/mm-github-pages-starter which is working well.
+So went with [mmistakes' mm-github-pages-starter](https://github.com/mmistakes/mm-github-pages-starter) which is working well.